nutjob-laboratories/merk/README.txt

   <p align="center">
  <center><a href="./graphics/connect_1.png"><img src="./graphics/connect_1_small.png"></a><a href="./graphics/connect_2.png"><img src="./graphics/connect_2_small.png"></a><a href="./graphics/connect_3.png"><img src="./graphics/connect_3_small.png"></a></center></br>
   <center><i><small>The MERK connection dialog, the first thing users see when running MERK.
 All settings are saved automatically, including the connection script.
-The extra text describing how the individual settings work can be removed in settings.</small></i></center>
+The extra text describing how the individual settings work can be removed with the "Simplified dialogs" option in settings.</small></i></center>
   </p>

   <p align="center">
  <center><a href="./graphics/styler.png"><img src="./graphics/styler_small.png"></a></center></br>
   <center><i><small>The text style dialog.
 The text style can be edited for all windows/channels, or for specific channels.
 Styles are saved by network, so they are applied no matter what server you're connected to.
-Changes, once saved, are automatically and instantly applied.</small></i></center>
+Changes, once saved, are automatically and instantly applied.
+The instructional text can be removed with the "Simplified dialogs" option in settings.</small></i></center>
   </p>

   <p align="center">
  <center><a href="./graphics/settings.png"><img src="./graphics/settings_small.png"></a></center></br>
   <center><i><small>The first "page" of the settings dialog.
-MERK features over 100 settings that can be tweaked until MERK looks and works exactly like you want it to.
+MERK features over 130 settings that can be tweaked until MERK looks and works exactly like you want it to.
 All settings (except for "dark mode") are applied instantly.</small></i></center>
   </p>

   <p align="center">